AlexandreQ27/LDAR_Detection/README.md

 -This project aims to perform object detection and distance measurement using YOLOv5 object detection model.

 ## **2.How to work**

+### Install Python & Conda

+Before you start, you will need [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and [Conda](https://docs.anaconda.com/anaconda/install/) on your computer.

 ### **2.1 YOLO**

 #### 2.1.1  Prerequisites

   Python 3.6 or higher